GSA/digitalgov.gov/content/posts/2015-07-14-challenge-gov-program-launches-new-training-opportunities.md

 ---
-url: /2015/07/14/challenge-gov-program-launches-new-training-opportunities/
 date: 2015-07-14 1:52:31 -0400
 title: Challenge.gov Program Launches New Training Opportunities
 summary: ' Seven new training modules aim to help Federal Challenge and Prize Community members learn more about using prize competitions to solve problems.
-The expert series, Designing and Operating Prizes to Maximize Success, kicked off July 14, 2015, with &ldquo;Prize History, Prize'
+The expert series, Designing and Operating Prizes to Maximize Success, kicked off July 14, 2015, with &ldquo;Prize History,'
 authors:
   - judy-romano
 categories: